yandex-cloud/docs/en/ydb/pricing/ru-special.md

 > Total, rounded up to the nearest integer: 4 RU

 Where:
-* 0.5 is the RU cost per 1 KB of written data.
+* 0.5 is the cost in request units per 1 KB of written data.
-* 3 is the rounded size of the first row in KB (2500 bytes = 1024 bytes + 1024 bytes + 452 bytes).
+* 3 is the rounded up size of the first item in KB (2500 bytes = 1024 bytes + 1024 bytes + 452 bytes).
-* 1 is the rounded size of the second row in KB.
+* 1 is the rounded up size of the second item in KB.
-* 2 is the rounded size of the third row in KB (1200 bytes = 1024 bytes + 176 bytes).
+* 2 is the rounded up size of the third item in KB (1200 bytes = 1024 bytes + 176 bytes).
-* 1 is the size of the fourth row in KB.
+* 1 is the size of the fourth item in KB.

 ## Building a secondary index {#secondary-index}

 The cost of building an index is the sum of the cost of `ReadTable` from the source table and `BulkUpsert` to the index table.
 The total amount of work is charged: the number and size of rows read from the source table and written to the index table.
 The index building process can be canceled by the user.
 The canceled index-building operations are also billed based on the amount of work done before the operation was canceled.